AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-data-mesh-after-hype.md

 ## The Data Catalog as Connective Tissue

 A searchable, accurate data catalog is the organizational glue that makes federated data products usable.
-Without it, data products exist in isolated silos—the finance team knows about the finance data products, the marketing team knows about their products, but cross-domain discovery requires personal relationships rather than tooling.
+Without it, data products exist in isolated silos, the finance team knows about the finance data products, the marketing team knows about their products, but cross-domain discovery requires personal relationships rather than tooling.

 Modern data catalogs like Datahub, Alation, Atlan, and Apache Atlas provide: